-Born in 1737, Madame Suzanne Necker, née Curchod, had quite the simple upbringing in Switzerland as the daughter of a pastor from Crassier, a village near Lausanne.
-While Suzanne’s family was quite poor, she did receive a good education.
-But you know what they say about the daughter of a preacher man and, chère, Suzanne was no exception.
+Born in 1737, Madame Suzanne Necker, née Curchod, had quite the simple upbringing in Switzerland as the daughter of a pastor in Crassier, a village near Lausanne.
+While Suzanne’s family was poor, she did have the benefit of a good education, but you know what they say about the daughter of a preacher man and, chère, Suzanne was no exception.

 It was not long before her bucolic, sheltered Swiss life would become a little saucy.
 When she was 20, Suzanne fell under the spell of a dashing Brit, Edward Gibbon.
-Edward was from a good family and would go on to become a historian and member of parliament.
-The young couple, however, was prevented from marrying by Edward’s father who objected to the match.
+Edward was from a good family and would go on to become a member of parliament and a famous historian.
+The young couple, however, was prevented from marrying by Edward’s father, who objected to the match.
 (And, truth be told, Suzanne was a bit hesitant to leave her native Switzerland for the unknown shores of England.)

 Exit Edward and enter Jacques Necker, an ambitious Swiss financier.
-But their courtship was not so simple and this, my dears, is where things get a little intriguing with a soupçon of scandal.
+But their courtship was not so simple, and this is where things get a little intriguing with a soupçon of scandal.
 It was 1764, and Jacques was already living in France and in love with a Madame de Verménou.
 While on a visit to Geneva, Madame met Suzanne, found her endearing and brought her back to Paris as her companion.
 You can probably guess what happened next.
-Jacques became smitten with Suzanne’s country charms and left the wealthy Madame behind to marry the Swiss miss.
+Jacques became smitten with Suzanne’s country charms and dumped the wealthy Madame to marry the Swiss miss.
 In April 1766, they had a daughter, Anne Louise Germaine Necker, who went on to become a renowned author under the name of Madame de Staёl.

-Not content with simply raising their daughter, Suzanne launched a salon that soon became the talk of the town with Parisian luminaries discussing art and literature and gossiping over petits-fours about the latest intrigues of society.
-Among the regular visitors were the most eminent men of letters of her time—Buffon, Marmontel, Grimm, Diderot, d’Alembert and Morellet—as well as a whole host of Swiss expatriates.
+Not content with simply raising their daughter, Madame Necker launched a salon that soon became the talk of the town with Parisian luminaries discussing art and literature and gossiping over petits-fours about the latest intrigues of society.
+Among the regular visitors were the most eminent men of letters of the time—Buffon, Marmontel, Grimm, Diderot, d’Alembert, and Morellet—as well as a whole host of Swiss expatriates.

-In 1776, Jacques became the finance minister under King Louis XVI of France, some say thanks to the success of Suzanne’s salons, and in spite of the disadvantage of his Protestant religion and Swiss roots.
-Suzanne, they say, would have liked to be a woman of letters, but Jacques’ dislike of bluestocking authors dissuaded her from taking up the plume.
+In 1776, Jacques became the finance minister under King Louis XVI of France, thanks, some say, to the success of Madame Necker’s salons and in spite of the distinct disadvantage of his Protestant religion and Swiss roots.
+It is said that Suzanne would have liked to be a woman of letters, but Jacques’ dislike of bluestocking authors dissuaded her from taking up the plume.
 Her surviving writings are few: Mémoire sur l’Etablissement des hospices (1786) and Réflexions sur le divorce (1794).

-Jacques’ efforts towards financial reform soon made him unpopular at court and, once he lost power in 1789, the Neckers left the pressure cooker of Paris for the tranquil life of Switzerland, barely escaping the turmoils of the French revolution.
+Jacques’ efforts towards financial reform soon made him unpopular at court.
+When he lost power in 1789, the Neckers left the pressure cooker of Paris for the tranquil life of Switzerland, barely escaping the turmoils of the French revolution.
 In 1794, Suzanne died at Beaulieu Castle.
-Besides the legacy of her brilliant literary salon, Suzanne founded a hospital in Paris in 1784 and the Hôpital Necker – Enfants Malades still bears her name.
+Besides the legacy of her brilliant literary salon, Madame Necker founded a hospital in 1784 in Paris that still bears her name: Hôpital Necker Enfants Malades.